– 6TH STREET, AMBRIDGE, PA

 – 7 days a week and it’s confidential.

-aides for our Adult Literacy students.
-Tutors work one-on-one
+classroom aides for our Adult Literacy students.
+Tutors work

-with our students, helping them prepare for the GED test.
+one-on-one with our students, helping them with reading and

-Classroom aides work with teachers in any of our GED/Family
+preparation.
+Classroom aides work with teachers in any of our

-Literacy sites.
-Please note: tutors must either have a
+GED/Family Literacy sites.
+Please note: tutors must either

-four-year college degree or be enrolled in a four-year degree
+have a four-year college degree or be enrolled in a four-year

-Dec.
-10th.
-Contact Jody Gibbs at the ALA office at
+Reading.
+You interested, contact Jody Gibbs at the ALA office

 A group of retired men from the First Presbyterian Church in Beaver